- Maru-a-Pula Summer Program

 CAS is deeply committed to being a valuable resource for Harvard’s students – undergraduate and graduate, from any school or discipline – both on campus as well as on the continent.
 CAS continues to expand opportunities for students to gain experience, in both formal and informal settings, in Africa through its summer school study abroad programming, internship and fellowship offerings, and grants to support field research.
 In addition, the Committee supports university student groups and advises students on how to expand their knowledge and understanding in the area of African Studies, on campus and abroad.

 If you would like to be in touch with a student has received a CAS Grant and/or participated in a CAS study abroad or internship program, please email email@example.com.
 Our CAS Peer Mentors are happy to share their experiences, lessons learned and fantastic stories!

 African and African American Studies Prizes, Awards & Grants

 The Department of African and African American Studies (AAAS) is now accepting applications for undergraduate prizes.
 These include prizes for theses related to African or African American Studies (Kwame Anthony Appiah Prize, Kathryn Ann Huggins Prize, Dorothy Hicks Lee Prize, Philippe Wamba Prize), the Jonathan M. Levin Prize for Teaching and Social Justice, the Reverend Peter J. Gomes Prize in Religion and Ethnicity and the William Plummer French Prize.
 The full list of prizes, as well as application forms are available on the AAAS website.
-The deadline for prize applications is Tuesday, April 23, 2013.
+The deadline for 2012-13 prize applications has passed (Tuesday, April 23, 2013).

 2013 Phillipe Wamba Summer Research Travel Grant